rmpestano/jakartaee-examples/eemanagement/simple/README.md

-# A BASIC authentication example
+# An EE Management Simple example

-This example demonstrates how to use EESecurity with BASIC authentication.
+This example demonstrates how to get started with EE Management.